This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 More Than One Day in Madrid?

-Parque de Atracciones de Madrid
+Have Fun at Parque de Atracciones de Madrid

-What was once a royal hunting estate is now home to Parque de Atracciones de Madrid, a 20 hectare amusement park in the Casa de Campo.
-Even though it’s one of the oldest theme parks in Spain, it still has the most up to date rides for thrill seekers!
+What was once a royal hunting estate is now home to Parque de Atracciones de Madrid, a 20-hectare amusement park in the Casa de Campo.
+Even though it’s one of the oldest theme parks in Spain, it still has the most up-to-date rides for thrill seekers!

-El Rastro Market
+Shop at El Rastro Market

 Visiting on a Sunday or public holiday?
 Then check out El Rastro, Madrid’s spectacular and eclectic flea market.
 Catch the Metro to La Latina (line 5) and head for Ribera de Coritodores and Plaza de Cascorro, where you will find the enormous and very busy El Rastro flea market.

 You can buy anything at El Rastro, from tourist tat (more so around Plaza de Cascorro) to handmade items and antiques.
-For the latter, head down the side streets and away from the Plaza for the best bargains and a flavour of the real Madrid.
+For the latter, head down the side streets and away from the Plaza for the best bargains and a flavor of the real Madrid.

 It does get very busy, so get there early; Spaniards are not known to be early risers but will make an exception for El Rastro.
 Most stalls will be open from 9am and the market generally shuts up at around 3pm.
 Make sure you have cash as cards are generally not accepted.